Heroku Exec (SSH Tunneling)

 When Heroku Exec is enabled, the default JAVA_TOOL_OPTIONS

-environment variable will change to include options that enable JMX for all Java processes in your dyno.
-You can prevent this by running:
+environment variable changes to include options that enable JMX for all Java processes in your dyno.
+You can prevent this action by running:

 $ heroku config:set HEROKU_DISABLE_JMX=1